Jither/KeyPunk/README.md

 - has quite a few known issues.
 - hasn't been tested thoroughly in any aspect yet.
-- has some essential missing features (such as backup/export).
+- has some essential missing features.
 - only exists on one platform at the moment.

 Right now, it's very much a work in progress, and if you use it, you do so at